-The notion of metanarratives has been previously addressed in relation to international arenas, mostly under the term grand narrative (Lyotard 1984 [1979]).
+The notion of metanarratives has been previously addressed in relation to international arenas, mostly referred to by the term grand narrative (Lyotard 1984 [1979]).
 For example, Linklater (2009) studied metanarratives’ ability to systematically reflect the normative principles that regulate global interconnectedness.
-Diez (2001) and Cebeci (2012) examined metanarratives’ contribution to understanding European policy and governance.
-Mattern )2005) has pointed at the importance of deconstructing metanarratives.
-However, their effect on voting behavior has not been studied to date.
+Diez (2001) and Cebeci (2012) examined metanarratives’ contribution to understanding European policy and governance, and Mattern )2005) pointed to the importance of deconstructing metanarratives.
+However, to date, the effect of metanarratives on voting behavior has not been studied.

-Metanarratives function as a platform through which distinguished social identities of collectives are shaped and specific narratives are designed (Auerbach 2010; Bamberg 2005; Elkins 2013 [2005]).
-By placing specific narratives within a wider context, national metanarratives present communities with desirable social conventions while creating a sense of a unique and united entity (Andrews 2007; Bamberg 2004; Ross 2007; Thorne & McLean 2003).
-If narratives fundamentally rest upon stories (Hammack & Pilecki 2012), then a metanarrative is the story behind the story (Auerbach 2010; van Eeten 2006; Somers & Gibson 1994).
+Metanarratives function as a platform through which distinctive social identities of collectives are shaped and specific narratives are designed (Auerbach 2010; Bamberg 2005; Elkins 2013 [2005]).
+By placing specific narratives within a wider context, national metanarratives present communities with appealing social conventions while creating a sense of a unique and united entity (Andrews 2007; Bamberg 2004; Ross 2007; Thorne & McLean 2003).
+If narratives fundamentally rest upon stories (Hammack & Pilecki 2012), then a metanarrative is the story behind the story (Auerbach 2010; Somers & Gibson 1994; van Eeten 2006).
 In other words, a metanarrative serves as the reason that constitutes all specific stories.
 This reason is expressed by “a cast of characters who are the subjects or objects of action” and by the values that lie at the base of these characters’ views (Causadias et al. 2018: 829).
-Thus, a metanarrative can be gauged through the pillars that comprised it: actions, actors, and values.
-Addressing metanarratives via these structural components is also in line with Jones et al. (2014) and Merry’s (2016) work on narrative policy, and Fisher's (1987) understanding of story components.
+Thus, a metanarrative can be gauged through the pillars that comprise it: actions, actors, and values.
+Addressing metanarratives via these structural components is also consistent with Jones et al. (2014) and Merry’s (2016) work on narrative policy, and Fisher's (1987) understanding of story components.

-This approach allows to deconstruct metanarratives’ abstracted nature, yet at the same time, benefit from the comparative perspective they offer.
+This approach allows us to deconstruct metanarratives’ abstracted nature yet, at the same time, benefit from the comparative perspective they offer.
 Specifically, such analysis enables the organization of different stories according to conceptual frames, hence creating a comparable thematic coherence (Pyrhönen 2010).
-For example, to various extents, representatives of different states relate to past injustices inflicted on oppressed minority groups.
-Such is the case for the United States and the issue of slavery, South Africa and the Apartheid policy, and Australia and how it treated the native aborigines upon arrival to the land.
-While each of these explicitly relates to the history of a different nation, there are commonalities to the way they all address it: by relating to types of actors such as “Minority Groups” or “The State”; the action of “Recognizing Past Injustice”; and the value of “Democratic Ideas” for acknowledging the wrongness of their past behavior.
-This example suggests that while national stories are distinct, metanarratives are not necessarily exclusive and can quite easily be compared.
-Exploring them through their structural components allows both to signify the meaning of a given national story as well as to compare it with alternative stories other nations tell about themselves.
+For example, representatives of different states, to varying extents, relate to past injustices inflicted on oppressed minority groups.
+This is the case for the United States and the issue of slavery, South Africa and the apartheid policy, and Australia and its treatment of the native aborigines once immigrants arrived..
+While each of these cases explicitly relates to the history of a different nation, there are commonalities in the way they are all addressed: by relating to types of actors such as “Minority Groups” or “The State”; the action of “Recognizing Past Injustice”; and the value of “Democratic Ideas” in acknowledging the wrongness of their past behavior.
+This example suggests that while national stories are distinct, metanarratives are not necessarily exclusive and can be compared quite easily.
+Exploring them through their structural components allows both signification of the meaning of a given national story as well as comparison with alternative stories other nations tell about themselves.
 Assessing such points of resemblance and divergence can be valuable for gauging proximity between countries.